-The Unemployment Insurance (UI) program is a state-federal partnership and is operated by the Department of Employment Services (DOES) in accordance with provisions of the District of Columbia Unemployment Compensation Act.
-Two divisions within DOES have primary responsibility for administering the UI program - the Office of Unemployment Compensation and American Job Center operations.
-Contact information for key offices within the two units can be found on page 29.
+The Unemployment Insurance (UI) program is a state-federal partnership and is operated by the Department of Employment Services (DOES) in accordance with provisions of Title 51 of the District of Columbia Code.
+Two divisions within DOES have primary responsibility for administering the UI program - the Office of Unemployment Compensation, UI Benefits Division, which includes American Job Center (AJC) operations, and the UI Tax Division.
+Contact information for key offices within the two units can be found on page 32.

-UI provides temporary benefits to workers who become unemployed through no fault of their own and are able and available for work.
-These benefits reduce the hardship of unemployment, help sustain purchasing power, and stabilize the work force.
-The UI program became effective with the passage of the Social Security Act in 1935.
+UI provides temporary benefits to workers who become unemployed through no fault of their own and are able to work, available for work, and actively seeking work.
+These benefits reduce the hardship of unemployment, help sustain purchasing power, stabilize the work force and support the economy.
+The UI program took effect with the passage of the federal Social Security Act in 1935.

-UI benefits are financed by a payroll tax collected by DOES from employers doing business in the District of Columbia.
-These taxes are deposited in a trust fund maintained by the U.S. Treasury Department.
+UI benefits are financed by a payroll tax collected by DOES from employers operating businesses in the District of Columbia.
+These taxes are deposited into a trust fund maintained by the U.S. Treasury Department.
 The deposits and accrued interest in the trust fund can be used only for the payment of UI benefits.

-Employers, excluding non-profit employers, also pay a Federal Unemployment Insurance Tax (FUTA) to the Internal Revenue Service.
-Money raised from FUTA is used for federal unemployment insurance purposes, including federal grants to pay the cost of administering UI and job service programs.
-FUTA may also be used to provide federal extended UI benefits.
+Employers, excluding non-profit employers, also pay a federal payroll tax to the Internal Revenue Service pursuant to the Federal Unemployment Tax Act (FUTA) which was enacted in 1939.
+Money raised from this FUTA tax is used for federal unemployment insurance purposes, including federal grants to pay the cost of administering UI and job service programs.
+FUTA funds may also be used to provide federal extended UI benefits.